CesiumGS/cesium-ion-revit-add-in/README.md

 **NOTE**: For more information on using georeferencing, see the _Exporting with Georeferencing_ section below.

 #### Options
-  * **Instancing** - Detects and uses instancing for eligible geometry on export.
-This can optimize rendering performance and reduce memory usage.
-Currently, instancing is supported by CesiumJS and Cesium for Unreal, with support for Cesium for Unity and Cesium for Omniverse coming soon.
   * **Normals** - Exports surface normals for geometry.
   * **Materials** - Exports materials using color values from Revit.
   * **Textures** - Exports color textures for materials if present.
   * **Max Size** - Resizes textures to a maximum resolution, which can help reduce memory usage.
+  * **Metadata** - Includes Revit properties as metadata.
+  * **GPU Instancing** - Detects and uses GPU instancing for eligible geometry on export.
+This can optimize rendering performance and reduce memory usage.
+Currently, GPU instancing is supported by CesiumJS and Cesium for Unreal, with support for Cesium for Unity and Cesium for Omniverse coming soon.
   * **Revit Links** - Exports geometry for Revit files linked to the project.

 ### Exporting with Georeferencing